Charlescai123/Real-DRL/isaac-go2/README.md

 ---

-HA-Teacher is a real-time, physics-based safety controller utilizing a dynamic model (**Real-Time Patch**), holding superior performance compared to safety controllers that rely on time-invariant (e.g., **Fixed**) models.
+PHY-Teacher is a real-time, physics-based safety controller utilizing a dynamic model (**Real-Time Patch**), holding superior performance compared to safety controllers that rely on time-invariant (e.g., **Fixed**) models.
 The comparison on wild, uneven terrain is demonstrated: